NamDD1234/Game_9.5_BTL/README.md

 ## About the game

 Above is the game I used to present.
 It should have been on the other side, but I forgot :) (luckily the lecturer didn't notice so it was okay).
 I planned to upload it before the presentation but was afraid of losing points so I didn't (but I was scolded in the read_me section for editing it too late xD)

+Because there are only a few changes to the assets and source code to completely resolve the texture breakage, I only uploaded these two here.
+For related things, see the previous repository.